lsouth/KnapsackAlgorithm/README.md

 bigger probelem sets so that our complexity can be tested at a higher and more strenous level to test the limits of our program.
 Unfortuantely, I was unable to find a solution that correctly used the newline character as a way to actually create a new line, instead of just prining out /n.
 I will continue to work on this.

+October 14: Laura

+Today I fixed the Generator file so that it produces a .json file with the traditional formatting.
+I tested it with our knapsack.py and it runs successfully!
+I will try to get the timing done today as well, now that the generator can be used to create large files.